Depths of Fear :: Knossos

 Sound 7

-There are plenty of things that I can fault about Depths of Fear, but at the end of the day and I had a lot of fun playing the game and it kept me hooked right to the end which is all that matters.
+There are plenty of things we can fault about Depths of Fear, but at the end of the day, we had a lot of fun playing the game.
+It also kept us hooked right to the end, which is all that matters.
 It is an impressive piece of work considering that it was made by only one person and definitely provides a unique and memorable challenge.
-The excellent atmosphere and addictive gameplay makes it worth the effort.
+The excellent atmosphere and addictive gameplay make it worth the effort.

-Gameplay: A nice atmospheric blend of stealth and action.
+Gameplay: Depths of Fear delivers a nice atmospheric blend of stealth and action.

-Graphics: A little rough, especially the animations, but this doesn’t detract too much from the experience.
+Graphics: The visuals are a little rough, especially the animations, but this doesn’t detract too much from the experience.

-Sound: Great creature sounds and a very nice synthesizer based soundtrack
+Sound: The audio consists of great creature sounds and a very nice synthesizer-based soundtrack

 Summary 7.0 Good